Fragility of reaction-diffusion models to competing advective processes

 The resulting $s(\lambda)$ has multiple branches.
-We first focus on the downwind front for a $\delta$-function IC on the GL, i.e. $\lambda>0$ case.
-The theory of pulled fronts \cite{von Saarloos review} predicts that for ICs that decay more rapidly than an exponential with rate $\lambda^*$ at which the branch of $s(\lambda)$ with the largest speed has a minimum, the selected decay rate of the solution will evolve to be $\lambda^*$, and the front speed will be $s(\lambda^*)$.
-We did not need to make use of this for $\mathcal{D} = 0$, because we were able to obtain an exact solution of the linear model.
-However, the minimum of the branch with the largest speed does take place at $(\lambda^*, s^*)$ from Eqs.~(\ref{eq:width}) and (\ref{eq:spm}) (see Supplementary Materials \cite{SM}, Section SI).
-We will proceed by computing the speed at $\mathcal{D} \neq 0$ from the minimum point of $s(\lambda)$ that solves Eq.~(\ref{eq:slambdanonzeroD}).
-When we find such $\lambda^*_+$ (a numerical solution to transcendental equations), and evaluate $s(\lambda^*_+)$ we obtain the speed of the downwind front versus parameters $a$, $b$ and $\mathcal{D}$, presented in Fig.~\ref{fig:3}a.
-Equivalently, the maximum of the lowest branch for $\lambda <0$ describes the selected state for the upwind front resulting from a sufficiently steep IC.
-This is presented in Fig.~\ref{fig:3}b.
-We discuss these results next.
+The theory of pulled fronts \cite{von Saarloos review} predicts that for ICs that decay faster than $e^{-\lambda^*_+x}$, with $\lambda^*_+>0$ the minimum point of largest branch of $s(\lambda)$ (``steeply decaying'' ICs), the selected decay rate of the downwind front will evolve to be $\lambda^*_+$, and its speed will be $s^*_+ = s(\lambda^*_+)$ \cite{Footnote6} (this was indeed so in the $\mathcal{D} = 0$ case).
+The resulting $s^*_+ (a,b,\mathcal{D})$ is displayed in Fig.~\ref{fig:3}a.
+Equivalently, the maximum of the lowest branch for $\lambda <0$ describes the selected state $(\lambda^*_-, s^*_-)$ of the upwind front resulting from steeply growing ICs, Fig.~\ref{fig:3}b.
+We now study the properties of each front (details in SM \cite{SM}, Section SI) resulting from steep ICs, including a $\delta$-function IC.
+We maintain $a, b \neq 0$.

-Adding diffusion on the GL does not perturb the front speed discontinuously.
-This may be viewed as a result of the finite speed for any coupling parameters in the $\mathcal{D}=0$ model.

-The speed of the diffusion-only model, on the other hand, is the well-known Fisher-Kolmogorov speed \cite{DNelson review}, given in the physical units by $s_{FK} = 2\sqrt{D\delta} = 2v_0\sqrt{\mathcal{D}}$, which $\rightarrow 0$ as $\mathcal{D} \rightarrow 0$.
-So the advective mechanism dominates at small $\mathcal{D}$ \cite{Footnote7}.
-For the upwind front, the advection alone is only able to propagate the front for $a>1$, whereas diffusion acts directly on the GL, so it dominates transport for small $a$ and $\mathcal{D}$.

-Thus, advection is the dominant transport mechanism for downwind fronts at low $\mathcal{D}$.
-There are other limiting cases, such as $g \rightarrow 0$, when one of the mechanisms is dominant, see Fig.~\ref{fig:3}(a).
-However, generally both diffusive and advective mechanisms contribute cooperatively to the speed.
-In spore transport, we expect $a \ll 1$ since only a very small fraction of spores produced in any time interval make it to the AL; to the lowest approximation $b$ has the same order of magnitude (in practice $a$ and $b$ are stochastic).
-The key result of our work indicates that the exact value of $a$ and $b$ are unimportant.
-Assuming an exponential growth model, with $O(10^9)$ spores produced from one spore in a week, using the $1$ $km$ and $1$ $hr$ scales of the largest ABL eddies, and $v_0 \sim 10$ $m/s$, we estimate $\mathcal{D} \sim O(10^{-2})$.
-Our results undermine ignoring the advective layer in some recent long range plant pathogen transport models \cite{Kernel models}, and support the point of view that advection is the key transport mechanism \cite{Aylor UV}.